 Strengths Our strength for our Special Education community would be the fact that we lend ourselves to 1 on 1 focus with our students and lower case loads for our special education students.
 As well as the lower student to teacher ration to allow all students specifically those with needs more direct attention.
-Challenges Due to the limited number of faculty members used to run the LCCA and The Foundry campuses we struggle to provide Special Education students with the co-taught and resource courses they might need to complete their services.
+Challenges Due to the fluctuating enrollment it is difficult to manage the variety of Special Ed services needed.
+During 2022-23 our student population included just under 25% of students receiving SPED services.